Yolanda Ramos

 Yolanda Ramos (born 4 September 1968) is a Spanish actress and comedian from Catalonia.
-He has featured in supporting performances in films such as Carmina and Amen and television series such as Paquita Salas and Cardo.
+She has featured in supporting performances in films such as Carmina and Amen and television series such as Paquita Salas and Cardo.

 Biography

 Yolanda Ramos was born in Cerdanyola del Vallès, province of Barcelona.
 She worked in her early career as vedette in Poble Sec.

 She has taken part in several shows of the theatre groups El Terrat and La Cubana.
 In the last years, she has become very popular thanks to her impersonations in Homo Zapping.
 She featured in a minor role in Pedro Almodóvar's Volver (2006), playing the role of a jerky journalist in a television set.

 She is married to Mario Matute and they have one child, Charlotte, born in 2013.

 In September 2020, while filming in Mauritius, during COVID-19 pandemic, she tested positive for COVID-19.